 Life expectancy has been extended by 20 to 30 years, over the past century, thanks to science and medicine.
 What used to be the second half of life is now the middle third.
-And because we are living longer, public thinking is changing.
+And because we are living longer, public thinking about longevity is changing.

 From my personal perspective, it feels like the shift from the negative stereotyping of older adults to the positive views we are witnessing today has occurred in only a couple of generations.
 My grandparents, maternal and paternal, seemed like they were always old, not ill or infirm, just looked and sounded old.